barretb/barretsmovies/README.md

 One really cool thing I added was a user rating service so that the user can add their own rating to a movie.
 It only saves to local storage at the moment, but a full app would store it back to the API and let that alter the overall rating of the movie.

-## Future plans
+## Future ideas

-- Next I'd probably create a new API service to address the above quirks
+- Next I'd probably create a new API service to address the above quirks.
+A few things this would enable:
+  - Ability to filter by rating
+  - ability to search by actor/director/writer
+  - Ability to save, utilize user ratings
+  - ability to allow users to write reviews
 - Additional error handling for 400/500 errors
 - A personal rating service